 - 4.1.1.1 As discussed in Section 3.3.2 and Section 3.8.2 of the Grass Management Plan, both fertilisers and pesticides will be applied to the natural turf at PSG, whilst only fertilisers will be applied to the natural turf at MS. Notwithstanding that both fertilisers and pesticides will be applied on a judicious basis and excessive application will be avoided, residual fertilisers and pesticides could still be carried away by the stormwater runoff discharged to adjacent water bodies, causing adverse water quality impact if the discharge is not properly intercepted. - 4.1.1.2 To minimise the potential water quality impact due to excessive use of pesticides and fertilisers on the turfs, the dosage of pesticides and fertilisers shall be controlled to limit any residual dosage to less than 10% of the total application. - 4.1.1.3 In addition, to further contain the residual fertilisers and washable deposited pesticides, two sets of stormwater re-use systems are designed respectively for MS and PSG to intercept, convey, store and re-use stormwater to minimise the discharge of surface runoff with residual fertilisers and washable deposited pesticides.
+Due to the MS and PSG is geographical located apart and separated by Shing Kai Road, the tanks cannot be interconnected.

-4.2 System Flow Diagram
+4.2 System Flow Diagram including Points of Control